Justinorange/STUSB4500-Arduino-Controller/README.md

 USB-C input for power

-I2C interface for an Arduino
+I2C interface for an Arduino (via 5 pin JST)

-Power output terminals
+Power output terminals (2 pin JST)

-Arduino Connections
-Connect the board to your Arduino as follows:
+I2C Connections (designed around ESP32 Arduino nano) Connect the board to your Arduino as follows:

-Arduino D4 (SDA) → STUSB4500 SDA
+Arduino A4 (SDA) → STUSB4500 SDA

-Arduino D5 (SCL) → STUSB4500 SCL
+Arduino A5 (SCL) → STUSB4500 SCL

 Arduino GND → STUSB4500 GND

-Add 4.7kΩ pull-up resistors to SDA and SCL.

-Ensure the ADDR0 and ADDR1 pins on the STUSB4500 are grounded for the default I2C address (0x28).

-Software
-The included Arduino sketch (STUSB4500_Controller.ino) handles all communication.
+Arduino D0 → STUSB4500 RST

+Arduino Vin → STUSB4500 VDD

 How to Use
 Upload the code to your Arduino.